bbgit/bbgit.github.io/README.md

-### Conditions as of May 5, 2025 at 5:03:56 PM CDT
+### Conditions as of May 5, 2025 at 5:09:16 PM CDT

 Temperature: 57.30 &deg;F

 Feels like: 57.30 &deg;F

-Humidity: 81%
+Humidity: 80%

-Wind Direction: ESE
+Wind Direction: N

-Windspeed: 0.0 mph
+Windspeed: 1.6 mph

-Wind Gust: 0.0 mph
+Wind Gust: 2.2 mph

 ---